Preparing for the theory test

 You can buy the essential skills range from most high street book shops.
 They are also available to order online or over the phone from The Stationery Office.

-Recognition of available clues and perception of danger are skills that are necessary in all drivers and riders, irrespective of the vehicle used.
+Recognition of available clues and perception of danger are skills that are necessary in all drivers and riders, no matter what vehicle is used.
 For this reason, the same version of the hazard perception test is used for all categories of test.

 An example of when to respond